anu-act-health-covid19-support/patientpaths/README.md

 - no proprietary software required (just Python v3.6+ with [NumPy](https://numpy.org))

-- modular (consumes input data & provides output results in [JSON](https://www.json.org/json-en.html) format for easy integration with other tools)
+- modular (consumes input data & provides output for easy python integration with other tools)

 - highly customisable for the specific capacities & pathways within your health